About Starrfucker Magazine

 "Starrfucker Magazine is a beefcake zine for the modern queer man.
-Created by Los Angeles based Photographer Jeremy Lucido as an extension of his art.
+Created by Los Angeles-based Photographer Jeremy Lucido as an extension of his art.
 The magazine is a photographic illustration of porn to art and art to porn."

 - Jeremy Lucido